andi242/kirbycms-newsletter-addon/README.md

 used to trigger the shell_exec for sending the php process to the operating system logged in user is required

+### Kirby blueprints
+- blogarticle.php, needs to be updated for adding a "newsletter" type which will be grabbed for emailing
+- newsletter.php, blueprint for maintaining recipients and start sending emails

 ## requirements
 PHPMailer Plugin: https://github.com/PHPMailer/PHPMailer